Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 ### Configuration for iOS devices

-1. Open the `Info.plist` file and add the following key at the end of the file, just before `</dict>`, to give the access to the camera to the `ARKit`.
+1. In the `Info.plist` file, add the following key at the end of the file, just before `</dict>`.
+This gives ARKit access to the device's camera.

 ```
 <key>NSCameraUsageDescription</key>